 \subsection{AGN energy efficiency and systematic uncertainties}

 As described in \S\ref{ss:galaxy_sys} and \S\ref{ss:agn_observables}, we modeled systematic uncertainties in stellar mass, star formation rates, and SMBH Eddington ratios.
 These uncertainties are propagated into our model predictions, and their values quantify the degree of tension between different datasets.
 In \textsc{Trinity}, the best fitting values (see Appendix \ref{a:param_values}) of the galaxy systematics are all consistent with those given by \citet{Behroozi2019}.
 The systematic offset in SMBH Eddington ratios is motivated by the discrepancy between the quasar luminosity functions (QLFs) from \citet{Ueda2014} and the quasar probability distribution functions (QPDFs) from \citet{Aird2018} (see Appendix \ref{aa:aird_qpdf}).
-This discrepancy could be due to the fact that the two groups used different functional forms to fit the observational data.
-The net effect is $\eta' - \eta \sim 0.3$ dex, where $\eta$ is the intrinsic Eddington ratio, and $\eta'$ is the Eddington ratio to calculate the observed QPDFs.
+This discrepancy can be caused by different assumptions for: 1) differences in \mstar{} estimates used by \citet{Aird2018} and those in our galaxy data compilation (\S\ref{sss:galaxy_data}); 2) the ways in which X-ray photons are counted, including how galaxy contributions are subtracted; 3) the functional forms used to fit the observational data.
+The net effect is $\eta' - \eta \sim 0.5$ dex, where $\eta$ is the intrinsic Eddington ratio, and $\eta'$ is the Eddington ratio used to calculate the observed QPDFs in \citet{Aird2018}.